syncfusion-content/maui-docs/MAUI/Popup/styles.md

 ## Styling popup header

-The SfPopup allows customizing the header appearance using the below properties.
+The SfPopup allows customizing the header appearance using the following properties.

 <table>
 <tr>